annargrs/blog/_posts/2020/2020-07-15-anonymity.markdown

 The latter point could actually be solved within an anonymous preprint system: for example, upon submission of a manuscript people could get receipts acknowledging the submission, and those receipts and/or pdfs stamped with submission record information could be provided as part of the application package.

-As for the former, it is true that scales are tipped in favor of big labs to begin with, but it is hardly a reason to not to try to *reduce* systemic biases.
+As for the former, it is true that scales are tipped in favor of big labs to begin with.
+Allen Schmaltz [argues](https://github.com/allenschmaltz/Resolute_Resolutions/blob/master/volume1/volume1.pdf) that even an anonymous author may be at disadvantage not because the reviewers can guess who they are, but rather who they are *not* (a member of an established lab with resources and recognizable research agenda).
+But it is hardly a reason to not to try to *reduce* systemic biases.

 As a case study, one of the inherent disadvantages for most small labs in the world is that the famous big labs tend to be based in the English-speaking countries.
 Non-native-sounding English nearly got one of EMNLP PC committees to reject *all* their submissions from Asian and European countries with less than 5 submissions {% cite Church_2020_Emerging_trends_Reviewing_reviewers_again %}!
 However, this factor is increasingly recognized, and there are initiatives to try to mitigate it.
 For instance, ACL Student Research Workshop is already running a [mentoring program](https://sites.google.com/view/acl20studentresearchworkshop/mentoring) specifically to improve the quality of writing and presentation.
 ACL 2020 also had sponsorship from Grammarly to help with proof-reading.
 [EMNLP 2020 reviewing guidelines](https://2020.emnlp.org/blog/2020-05-17-write-good-reviews/) specifically ask the reviewers to focus on the paper substance, not the writing.